 Monet Class: Years 5 and 6

 Good morning Monet, I hope you have had a lovely weekend.
-All Change!, this week our theme is Transition.
-So there are plenty of ideas and activities to set you thinking about the future, and fondly remembering the past.
-There are some activities about keeping healthy and Joe Wicks is here to keep us fit.
+Careful now!, this week our theme is Safety First..
+So there are plenty of ideas and activities to keep you alert to the dangers around you and how to avoid them.
+There are some activities about keeping healthy to keep us fit.
 Have a look at the Blue Peter website, lots to do there.